-Established October 1, 1985, LATV 10 is a public access television station that serves the cities of Forest Lake, Columbus and Scandia.
-The station provides professionally produced local news, special event coverage, as well as relevant, locally produced shows for playback on US Cable channel 10.
-This television operation works with individuals, organizations and city government to share information and positive stories for and about the citizens of Forest Lake, Columbus and Scandia, Minnesota.
-In addition to the creation of local programming, LATV 10 airs other interesting public access shows from other stations throughout the nation.
+Established October 1, 1985, Lakes Area TV is a public access television station that serves the cities of Forest Lake and Columbus.
+The station provides professionally produced local event coverage and locally produced shows for playback on Midco cable channels 10 and 20 and social media.
+Lakes Area TV works with individuals, organizations and city government to share information, events and positive stories for and about the citizens of Forest Lake, Columbus and surrounding communities.
+In addition to the creation of local programming, Lakes Area TV airs public access shows from other stations throughout the nation.

 Forest Lake Cable Commission (FLCC):

-LATV 10 and Ranger 20 are owned and operated by the Forest Lake Cable Commission (FLCC) which is a joint powers agency established by the Forest Lake, Columbus and Scandia municipalities.
+Lakes Area TV is owned and operated by the Forest Lake Cable Commission (FLCC) which is a joint powers agency established by the cities of Forest Lake and Columbus.
 The power and authority of the Commission lies with its Board of voting members.
-The FLCC consists of two members appointed by each of the three city councils, for a total of six members.
-Each city appoints one of their city council members and a public representative who is a citizen residing in that municipality.
+The FLCC consists of two members appointed by each of the two city councils.
+Each city appoints one of their city council members and a public representative who is a citizen residing in that municipality for a total of four members.
 Each FLCC member is appointed for two years.
 The FLCC meets at 4 p.m., on the second Wednesday of the month at the Forest Lake City Center, 1408 Lake Street South, Forest Lake, MN 55025 Forest Lake, Minnesota (55025).
 The meetings are open to the public.